FLUX-SE/all_docs/en_US/spat_revolution_doc/5_Spatialisation_Technology_5_4_Listener_Position.md

 !> The dummy head is only visible for sweet spot dependent panning types.

-> The Listener Position can be moved in a Spat Revolution room.
+> The Listener Position can be moved in a SPAT Revolution room.

 ![](include/SpatRevolution_UserGuide_-060.jpg)

 In certain advanced situations which might combine position tracking systems with realtime binaural audio it is even possible to transform the _Listener Position_ in SPAT.
 One application of this might be to give the sensation of getting closer to a sound emitter inside a virtual scene for a headset wearing participant at an interactive VR installation.
+Given the camera position perspective to the listener is as well possible by mapping camera position to listerner positon of SPAT.